andyatkinson/presentations/railsconf2025/10_mistakes.md

 <h2>❌ Mistake #8—Speculative DB Design <span style="background-color:#111;padding:5px 10px;margin:2px;">✅ 🛠️ Fixes</span></h2>

 - Use all available constraints for data consistency, integrity, quality (CORE: *constraint-driven*<sup><a href="#footnote-53">53</a></sup>)
-- Use non-blocking, multi-step online schema evolution, for big data migrations at very high scale
 - Create matching DB constraints for code validation.
 Match PK/FK types.<sup><a href="#footnote-7">7</a></sup>
 - Normalize by default.
 Design for today, but anticipate growth in data and query volume.
 - Use denormalization sometimes, for example with multi-tenancy.